dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 {{< video src="int8.mp4" width="700px" loop="true" autoplay="false" >}}

+Boom!

 The first time I saw the numbers, I could hardly believe my eyes.
 50+ FPS on a CPU!
-That's about 10x faster compared to our initial model! 🚀 Additionally, this is also faster than the model ran on the RTX3090 GPU!
+That's about 10x faster 🚀 compared to our initial model!
+Plus, this is also faster than the RTX3090 GPU!

+Mind = blown 🤯

 ### 🏁 Conclusion
 {{< notice tip >}}